ASMLAB/asmlab.github.io/content/research/MITgcm/coupled.md

   ../../tools/run_cpl_test 2 icedyn
   ../../tools/run_cpl_test 3
 ```
-## use more CPUs
+## use more cpus
-The default setting uses total 3 CPUs (1 for each), which may not give you the best speed of integration.
+The default setting uses total 3 cpus (1 for each), which may not give you the best speed of integration.
-We can use more than 1 CPUs for each component to speed up.
+We can use more than 1 cpus for each component to speed up.
-Let's first check the number of CPUs we can use.
+Let's first check the number of cpus we can use.
 In terminal,
 ```
 sysctl -n hw.ncpu
 ```
-For me, I have 8 CPUs.
-So, I am going to use 4 CPUs for the atmospheric component, 2 CPUs for the oceanic component and 1 for the coupler.
+For me, I have 8 cpus.
+So, I am going to use 4 cpus for the atmospheric component, 2 cpus for the oceanic component and 1 for the coupler.
-Then, you can edit `run_cpl_test` to specify the total number of CPUs available (`Npr`), and the number of CPUs for the ocean model (`NpOc`).
-After this edit, you can repeat the previous procedure to run the model.

 ## model results